MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 **Roles or functions:** Azure governance originates from [cloud governance](../../../organize/cloud-governance.md).
 You might need to implement the [cloud platform](../../../organize/cloud-platform.md) or a [cloud center of excellence](../../../organize/cloud-center-of-excellence.md) to define and apply some technical requirements.
 Governance focuses on enforcing operations and security requirements, which might require [cloud security](../../../organize/cloud-security.md), [central IT](../../../organize/cloud-security.md), or [cloud operations](../../../organize/cloud-operations.md).

 **Scope:** Consider your decisions from [identity](./identity-access.md), [network](./network-topology-and-connectivity.md), [security](./security.md), and [management](./management.md) design area reviews.
-Your team might compare review decisions from automated governance, which is part of the Azure landing zone accelerator.
-Review decisions might help you determine what to audit or enforce and what policies to automatically deploy.
+Your team can compare review decisions from automated governance, which is part of the Azure landing zone accelerator.
+Review decisions can help you determine what to audit or enforce and what policies to automatically deploy.

 **Out of scope:** Azure governance establishes the foundation for networking.
-But it doesn't address compliance-related articles such as advanced network security or automated guardrails to enforce networking decisions.
-You might address these networking decisions when reviewing compliance design areas related to [security](./security.md) and [governance](./governance.md).
-The cloud platform team should address initial networking requirements before addressing more complex articles.
+But it doesn't address compliance-related components, such as advanced network security or automated guardrails to enforce networking decisions.
+You can address these networking decisions when you review compliance design areas that are related to [security](./security.md) and [governance](./governance.md).
+The cloud platform team should address initial networking requirements before addressing more complex components.

 **New (greenfield) cloud environment:** To start your cloud journey, [create a small set of subscriptions](../../azure-best-practices/initial-subscriptions.md).
 You can use Bicep deployment templates to create your new Azure landing zones.
 For more information, see [Azure landing zones Bicep - Deployment flow](https://github.com/Azure/ALZ-Bicep/wiki/DeploymentFlow).